 Achieving on time and under budget projects is easy to talk about, but hard to do.
 That’s why there’s an entire industry of resources, software, and gurus who can help.

 Perhaps the most valuable resources are software applications that give you big picture management and at-a-glance metrics.
 No management software is going to do your work for you, but gantt chart software is very helpful, so it comes pretty close..
 What follows are four reasons why gantt software may be the bridge from project floundering to project success.
 Ready to save some time and money?

 Following are four advantages provided by gantt charts:

 One misconception about gantt charts is that they’re only about time — calendars, dates, and duration.

 Obviously, every gantt chart deals with time as a major component of its features.
 Most gantt charts and gantt software will help keep your focus on deadlines.
-For example, TeamGantt’s software provides a snapshot of the calendar directly on the dashboard:
+For example, TeamGantt’s software enables you to view your tasks in a calendar view.

 But is that all that gantt charts do?
 Just a calendar with a cool name?

 Gantt charts display dependency, which is presented in a method known as a precedence network.
 Brunswick defines a precedence network as “an activity-on-node network in which a sequence arrow represents one of four forms of precedence relationship, depending on the positioning of the head and the tail of the sequence arrow.”